Übersetzung durch den Sprachendienst des Bundesministeriums der Finanzen.

 5. the total amount of the consideration and the applicable tax amount for the supply or service and the applicable tax rate or, in the case of a tax exemption, a note that the supply or service is tax-exempt,

-6. the serial number of the electronic record-keeping system as well as the serial number of the security module and
+6. the serial number of the electronic record-keeping system as well as the certified technical security system and

-7. the check sum specified in section 2 sentence 2 no 7 and the serial signature counter established by the security module.
+7. the checksum of the process end specified in section 2 sentence 2 no 7 and the serial signature counter established by the security module.

 The information specified in sentence 1 must be

-The QR code referred to in sentence 2 no 2 must comply with the digital interface of the revenue administration (DSFinV) that is required for the type of record-keeping system in question.
+The QR code referred to in sentence 2 no 2 and the structured part referred to in sentence 2 no 3 must each comply with the digital interface of the revenue administration (DSFinV) that is required for the type of record-keeping system in question.
 The applicable version of the digital interface will be published on the website of the Federal Central Tax Office.
-A receipt may be issued in paper form or, with the permission of the recipient, electronically in a standardised data format.
+A receipt may be issued in paper form or, with the permission of the recipient, electronically in a standardised data format; other legal requirements remain unaffected.

 Section 7